Milad-Akarie/auto_route_library/README.md

 ## More docs are coming soon
 ### Support auto_route
-  You can support auto_route by liking it on Pub and staring it on Github, sharing ideas on how we can enhance a certain functionality or by reporting any problems you encounter and of course buying a couple coffees will help speed up the development process.
+  You can support auto_route by liking it on Pub and staring it on GitHub, sharing ideas on how we can enhance a certain functionality or by reporting any problems you encounter and of course buying a couple coffees will help speed up the development process.